 Your College librarian will make a detailed note of your enquiry, and then contact VALNOW, who will then liaise with the appropriate specialist Information Officer, and attempt to obtain a full response.
 This process will probably not be possible while you wait, so your College librarian will contact you when a reply has been received.

-Before you contact us you may wish to have a look at the Subject Guides produced by the College Librarians.
+Before you contact us you may wish to have a look at the Subject Guides produced by our Faculty Librarians.